nuxtrdev/nuxtr-vscode/README.md

   <h3 align="center">Nuxtr VSCode</h3>

   <p align="center">
-    An extension offering commands and tools <br /> to make your experience with Nuxt.js more pleasant!
+    An extension offering commands and tools <br /> to make your experience with Nuxt more pleasant!
   </p>

   <p align="center">